bhuvan-raj/Prometheus-and-Grafana-Zero-to-Hero/README.md

 * **Deduplication**: Suppresses duplicate alerts.
 * **Grouping**: Groups similar alerts into a single notification.
 * **Routing**: Routes alerts to various notification channels (e.g., email, Slack, PagerDuty, VictorOps) based on routing trees defined in its configuration.
-* **Inhibition**: Silences alerts based on other active alerts (e.g., if a critical alert is firing, less critical alerts for the same issue can be suppressed).
 * **Silences**: Allows users to temporarily silence alerts for planned maintenance or known issues.

 ### e.
 Client Libraries